-Take a look at a company before they move to the agile, cloud and DevOps, you will see an IT organization similar to its self ~20 years ago.
-This means the IT’s structure, processes and roles will look similar for almost a generation ago!
+will look similar to almost a generation ago!
 Most likely, they will have teams of people build servers and environments by hand.
 There will be a large team of testers doing manual testing.
 Developers will just toss the software over the fence to the testers.
 The testers will do the same and so on until software is in production.
 Isn’t waterfall great?
 Now, bring in agile, cloud and DevOps to this type of organization and see what happens.
 But first, consider this type of IT transformation at enterprise scale.

 We have a strategic imperative for a pretty dramatic transformation of our technology capabilities as a company.
 And this is a transition from being a company with an IT organization or an IT shop to really being a technology-led company.
 The hardest part of that transition is really a talent transformation. — Rob Alexander, CIO of Capital One

-Based on a 2013 Gartner’s IT Metrics report, banking and financial services had a 9.5% of IT FTEs to total employees in 2012.
+Based on a 2013 Gartner’s IT Metrics report, banking and financial services had an average of 9.5% of IT FTEs to total employees in 2012.
 So, if you take Capital One, as an example.
 At the end of 2016, Capital One had 47,300 employees.
 Taking the report’s percentage and apply it to the number of employees gets a result of 4,494 IT FTEs.
-This assumes Capital One is close to the average.
-Even a modest difference is a lot of people and they are accustom to doing work a certain way for almost a generation.
+These numbers do not include contractors and consultants, which are common in the financial sector.
+For argument sake, let’s assumes Capital One is close to the average.
+This is a lot of people and they are accustom to doing work a certain way for almost a generation.
 Then comes agile, cloud and DevOps along with its new capabilities and a substantial IT transformation.

 What Agile, Cloud and DevOps Bring to IT